DoneDeal0/superdiff/README.md

 false;
 ```

-More examples are available in the tests of the source code.
+More examples are available in the source code tests.

 <hr/>